Stillat/vscode-antlers-language-server/README.md

 Want to take your install even further?
 Consider checking out the documentation at [https://antlers.dev/](https://antlers.dev/).

+## Change Log

+Bugs fixed, what's new, and more! :)

+### v1.0.23

+* The extension will no longer display warnings for unknown parameters (based on user feedback)
+* Adds support for the field set prefixes when importing field-sets in auto-completion
+* Adds support for the `installed` tag, with composer package autocompletions
+* Automatically detects variable names within partials and adds them to the tag's parameter auto complete list.

 ## System PHP Configuration

 If your development machine has PHP7+ installed and available in the `PATH` system variable, the extension will utilize a built-in PHP analyzer to help find details about your custom tags, view models, augmentation and Composer dependencies.